-Set forth below is information regarding each director nominee, including his or her age as of [], 2019 and information about his or her specific experience, qualifications, attributes or skills that led the board to conclude that he or she should serve as a director of Avid.
+Set forth below is information regarding each director nominee, including his or her age as of April 1, 2019 and information about his or her specific experience, qualifications, attributes or skills that led the board to conclude that he or she should serve as a director of Avid.

 Robert M. Bakish, 55, became a director in October 2009.
-Mr. Bakish is currently the President & CEO of Viacom Inc. to which he was appointed to in December 2016; prior to that he was Acting President and CEO of Viacom Inc. from November 2016 to December 2016; prior to that he was President and CEO of Viacom International Media Networks, a division of Viacom Inc., since January 2010.
-From January 2007 to January 2010, Mr. Bakish served as the President of MTV Networks International, another division of Viacom.
+Mr. Bakish is currently the President & CEO of Viacom Inc. to which he was appointed in December 2016; prior to that he was Acting President and CEO of Viacom Inc., from November 2016 to December 2016; prior to that he was President and CEO of Viacom International Media Networks, a division of Viacom Inc., since January 2007.
 From July 2004 to January 2007, Mr. Bakish was Executive Vice President, Operations, of Viacom Enterprises, a subsidiary of Viacom.
 Prior to that, he served as MTV Networks' Executive Vice President and Chief Operating Officer, Advertising Sales and was chairman of the Cable Television Advertising Bureau.
 Previously, Mr. Bakish was a partner with Booz Allen & Hamilton in its Media and Entertainment practice.
 Mr. Bakish's extensive experience at Viacom gives him unique insights into the broadcast industry and international markets.
 He brings a strong commercial perspective and voice of the customer to Avid's board.
 This has been very valuable as Avid is implementing its long-term transformational strategy to adapt to the rapidly changing media industry.
-The board also values his expertise in strategic planning and business development as well as in his role, since 2011, as the chair of our compensation committee.
+The board also values his expertise in strategic planning and business development as well in his role, since 2011, as the chair of our compensation committee and as a member of our strategy committee.